simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 ### 3. [**Set-MpPreference**](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps)

-The `Set-MpPreference` command empowers you to customize various **Windows Defender** settings, allowing you to tailor its behavior to meet your specific security requirements.
+The `Set-MpPreference` command helps you to customize various **Windows Defender** settings, allowing you to tailor its behavior to meet your specific security requirements.
 This command provides flexibility in configuring options such as **real-time protection**, **cloud-based protection**, and **network inspection system settings**.

 For instance, you can enable or disable real-time protection using the `Set-MpPreference` command.
 Real-time protection actively monitors your system for malicious activities and provides immediate response to threats.
 To enable real-time protection, execute the following command: